enseadaio/enseada/README.md

 ## Build

 Enseada is built as a statically linked executable.
-The only dynamic dependencies are OpenSSL and libc.
-However it needs a few native libraries to build the executable, in particular libclang, libssl and LLVM.
-On Debian they can be installed with `apt install build-essential libssl-dev llvm-dev libclang-dev`.
+However, it needs a few native libraries to build the executable, in particular libclang and LLVM.
+On Debian they can be installed with `apt install build-essential llvm-dev libclang-dev`.
+These libraries are not needed to run the executable.

 You need a nightly build of the Rust compiler and standard library to build the binary.
 You can install one using [rustup](https://rustup.rs).